 Dental caries and periodontal disease are very common chronic diseases closely linked to inadequate oral hygiene behaviors.
 Considerable scientific evidence indicates that regular and systematic toothbrushing prevents accumulation of dental plaque (a sticky film containing bacteria) that leads to gum disease, tooth decay and eventually, tooth loss (Löe, 2000; American Dental Association; Attin and Hornecker, 2005).
 Thus, most efforts to reduce the incidence and impact of dental disease focus on toothbrushing techniques and strategies that reduce the accumulation of plaque.
 Although manual tooth brushes are the most commonly used tools for plaque control, electric toothbrushes are gaining increasing acceptance as alternatives, especially for children, people with disabilities or limited mobility, and older adults.
 Electric toothbrushes do most of the work, are considered more effective at removing plaque from hard-to-reach areas and incorporate timers to reinforce brushing duration (refs).

-Despite the compelling technological features, there is little evidence that electric toothbrushes allow brushing and plaque removal in a manner more structured and systematic than manual brushes.
-To be effective, all dental surfaces need to cleaned frequently and adequately, otherwise the practical value of toothbrushing is low.
-Brushing frequency, duration and technique are key determinants of adequate plaque reduction.
+Despite the compelling technological features, there is little evidence that electric toothbrushes allow brushing and plaque removal in a more structured and systematic manner than manual brushes.
+For toothbrushing to be effective, all dental surfaces need to cleaned frequently and adequately; otherwise, the practical value of toothbrushing is low.
+Brushing frequency, duration, and technique are key determinants of adequate plaque reduction.
 Common brushing techniques such as the Bass, Stillman and Charter techniques are based on manual toothbrushes and do not readily translate to brushing with electric toothbrushes where the user guides but does not animate the brush head.
-Studies that have attempted to clarify brushing patterns with electric toothbrushes have largely focused on inter-individual variations determined through video recordings obtained in controlled clinical settings.
-Such snapshot observations ignore intra-participant variations in brushing behaviors and patterns; the external validity of the structured assessments suffers because the brushing behaviors and patterns recorded in research settings may not be entirely natural.
+Studies that have attempted to clarify brushing patterns with electric toothbrushes have largely focused on between-individual variations determined through video recordings obtained in controlled clinical settings.
+Such snapshot observations ignore within-participant variations in brushing behaviors and patterns; moreover, the external validity of the structured assessments suffers because the brushing behavior patterns recorded in research settings may not be entirely natural.

 To clarify natural brushing patterns with electric toothbrushes, we conducted a naturalistic study of brushing behaviors of individuals in their home settings.
 Sensors embedded within the electric toothbrush and a smartphone application for video recording ensured different data sampling windows and data fidelity.
-Our objective was to gather accurate data on habitual brushing patterns using electric toothbrushes with a focus on the duration of each session, the brushing sequence, dental areas covered, and the episodes of excessive pressure applied.
-By examining habitual brushing patterns at the individual and session-level, we sought to clarify inter- and intra-individual variability in brushing practices using electric toothbrushes.
+Our objective was to gather accurate data on habitual brushing patterns using electric toothbrushes, with a focus on the duration of each session, the brushing sequence, dental areas covered, and the episodes of excessive pressure applied.
+By examining habitual brushing patterns at the individual and session-level, we sought to clarify between-person and -session-to-session variability in brushing practices using electric toothbrushes.

 Materials and Methods